These Swedish meatballs are a scrumptious gluten-free dish!

 - Leftover meatballs will keep in an airtight container in the fridge for 4 days.

-What to serve with your meatballs
+What to serve with Swedish meatballs

-Serve your Swedish meatballs over gluten-free noodles along with your favorite veggies.
+These tagliatelle egg noodles are gluten free.
 We’ve made plenty of sauce in this recipe to cover the gluten-free noodles too.
-Yum.

 More recipes you’ll love